Transmedia-Gx/grab/README.md

 Processing library for exporting a JPG or PDF of the current state of the sketch window via input from keyboard or mouse.

 ## Setup

-Just add these 3 lines at the beginning of your Processing Sketch.
-Then, hit `p` key for exporting a PDF, and `j` key for a JPG.
+Add these 3 lines at the top of your Processing Sketch.
+By default, exporting will be done by typing on your keyboard.
+Type the `p` key to export a PDF, or type the `j` key to export a JPG.

 ```java
 import processing.pdf.*;